vmware/vrops-export/README.md

  -u,--username <arg>         Username
  -v,--verbose                Print debug and timing information
  ```

 ### Certificate and trust management

 As of version 2.1.0, the -i option has been deprecated for security reasons.
-Instead, the tool will prompt the user when it encounters an untrusted certificate.
-If the user chooses to trust the certificate, it is stored in a personal truststore and reused next time the tool is executed against that host.
-By default, the trusted certs are stored in $HOME/.vropsexport/truststore, but the location can be overridden using the -T flag.
+Instead, the tool will prompt the user when
+it encounters an untrusted certificate.
+If the user chooses to trust the certificate, it is stored in a personal
+truststore and reused next time the tool is executed against that host.
+By default, the trusted certs are stored in
+$HOME/.vropsexport/truststore, but the location can be overridden using the -T flag.

 ### Authentication

 The vrops-export tool uses the local authentication source by default.
-Other sources can be specified by using the "username@source" syntax.
-Be aware that in the case of e.g. Active Directory, the string after the @-sign should be the name of the *authentication source* and not that of the Active Directory domain.
+Other sources can be specified by using the "
+username@source" syntax.
+Be aware that in the case of e.g. Active Directory, the string after the @-sign should be the
+name of the *authentication source* and not that of the Active Directory domain.

 ### Notes:

 * Start and end dates will use the date format specified in the definition file.
-Since dates tend to contain spaces and special characters, you probably want to put dates within double quotes (").
+Since dates tend to contain spaces and
+  special characters, you probably want to put dates within double quotes (").
- * If you're unsure of what the metric names are, use the -F option to print the metric names and keys for a specific resource type, e.g. -F VirtualMachine
+* If you're unsure of what the metric names are, use the -F option to print the metric names and keys for a specific
+  resource type, e.g. -F VirtualMachine
 * The -l (lookback) parameter is an alternative to the start and end dates.
-It sets the end date to the current time and goes back as far as you specify.
+It sets the end date to the current time and
+  goes back as far as you specify.
 You specify it as a number and a unit, e.g. 24h for 24 hours back.
-Valid unit are d=days, h=hours, m=minutes, s=seconds.
+Valid unit are
+  d=days, h=hours, m=minutes, s=seconds.
 * The -P flag restricts the export to objects sharing a specified parent.
-Parents must be specified as resource kind and resource name, for example HostSystem:esxi-01 if you want to export only VMs on the host named "esxi-01".
+Parents must be specified as resource kind and
+  resource name, for example HostSystem:esxi-01 if you want to export only VMs on the host named "esxi-01".

 ## Definition file

 The details on what fields to export and how to treat them is expressed in the definition file.
-This file follows the YAML format.
+This file follows the
+YAML format.
 Here is an example of a definition file:

  ```
 resourceType: VirtualMachine                     # The resource type we're exporting
 rollupType: AVG                                  # Rollup type: AVG, MAX, MIN, SUM, LATEST, COUNT